 The Baton Rouge Area Foundation is among more than 700 community foundation across the United States.

 At the Foundation, we work to improve the quality of life for all people.
-We do so in two ways.
+We do so in three ways.

 The Foundation’s civic leadership work is underwritten by members, which number nearly 600.
 We thank them.
 We request you join our members at BRAF.org/membership.
 Membership begins at $100.
 The more members we have, the more we can do to make our region thrive.